AliffZulhelmi/obsidian-note/README.md

-# linked-blog-starter-md
+# My obsidian note
-These are the markdown files for the [linked-blog-starter](https://github.com/matthewwong525/linked-blog-starter) repository

-tried
+Nothing much here, but it's enough for you to learn